By now, you probably know that there are three types of inground pools: fiberglass, vinyl liner, and concrete (also called gunite).

 For these reasons, fiberglass swimming pool owners typically spend 75% less time and money maintaining their pools.
 This means anyone who owns a fiberglass pool will spend more time in the pool and less time maintaining it.

 Speed of Installation

-Over the past 30 years fiberglass pools have transformed from the typical white bathtub you'd find at a rental beach house, to the elegant designs and aesthetic features that are now as much works of art as pool.
+Over the past 30 years, fiberglass inground pools have transformed from the typical white bathtub you'd find at a rental beach house, to the elegant swimming pool designs and aesthetic features that are now as much works of art as the pool.
 This is due to advancements in the industry such as beautiful colored finishes, ceramic tile, tanning ledges, water features, stunning pool lights, elevated spas, poolside walls, etc. This is one of the many reasons why fiberglass pools have gained exponential market share over the past decade.

 Compatibility with Salt Systems

 Salt chlorinators have proven to be a low maintenance, high water quality option for pool owners.
-However, if you have ever seen what de-icing salt does to the surface of a sidewalk you can guess what it does to the surface of a concrete pool.
-In our opinion this makes the combination of salt systems and concrete pools unfavorable.
-Also, many vinyl liner pools are constructed with metal wall panels and most have aluminum coping around the perimeter of the pool....this is also a terrible scenario for a salt system.
-The liner will eventually leak and good-by wall panel!
+However, if you have ever seen what de-icing salt does to the surface of a sidewalk, you can guess what it does to the surface of a concrete pool.
+In our opinion, this makes the combination of salt systems and concrete pools unfavorable.
+Also, many vinyl liner pools are constructed with metal wall panels, and most have aluminum coping around the perimeter of the pool....this is also a terrible scenario for a salt system.
+The liner will eventually leak, meaning good-bye wall panel!
 In comparison, fiberglass pools and salt systems go together like peanut butter and jelly.
 With no adverse effect on the fiberglass shell, you can enjoy the low maintenance benefits of salt with confidence that your pool is not compromised.

 Low Lifetime Cost of Ownership